learn-co-curriculum/cli-data-gem-assessment/README.md

-# Build a CLI RubyGem with External Data
+# Build a CLI Application with External Data

 ## Overview

 In this lesson you're going to build an application that provides a Command Line Interface (CLI) to an external data source.
 The CLI will be composed of an Object Oriented Ruby application.

+**Please note that while you will be writing code to scrape data from a public website, what we're really looking for is your capacity to effectively write good object oriented ruby code (objects, not hashes, separation of concerns, etc.) - we're less interested in the details of the regex's or selector you're using to parse the web pages that you're scraping.**

 ## Requirements

 1. Provide a CLI
 2. CLI must provide access to data from an external source, whether scraped from a web page or via a public API.
 3. The data provided must go at least one level deep, generally by showing the user a list of available data and then being able to drill down into a specific item.
 4. The CLI application can not be a Music CLI application as that is too similiar to the other OO Ruby final project.
 Also please refrain from using Kickstarter as that was used for the scraping 'code along'.
-Look at the example domains below for inspiration
+Look at the example domains below for inspiration.
+5. Use good OO design patterns.
+You should be creating a collection of objects - not hashes.

 *For bonus points, instead of just creating an application, create a gem and for extra bonus points try publishing it to RubyGems.*